CACI-IMG/ForecasterDocs/user-guide/Data/Data-Importers.md

 <br/>
 Once you have selected a particular importer (Text, Excel, or Script), click on Import to open the importation wizard.

 If the importation wizard is used on a brand new project (with no existing data), the only option is to start a new importation.
 The following sections will describe how to import data into a new project, using the three different importers.
-You can cancel the import at any time by pressing the cancel button.
-Alternatively if you need to change some wizard settings press the Back button to go back through the importation wizard process.
+You can cancel the import at any time by pressing the **Cancel** button.
+If at any point you need to change some wizard settings press the **Back** button to go back a step through the importation wizard process.

 {% hint style="info" %}